nandhini-srinivasan/30daysofpython/Day01/README.md

 -File explorer
 -Package management

-🔸 Popular Python IDEs
+🔸 Popular Python IDEs:-
 VS Code
 PyCharm
 Jupyter Notebook
 Thonny

 🔸 Can You Code Python Without an IDE?
   Yes!
 Python includes IDLE, a basic editor.
 But for features like extensions, suggestions & project structure, VS Code is a better choice.

 🔸 Python Syntax Basics # Print a message
       print("Hello, world!")

 🔸 # Variable examples   x = 10   name = "Alice"

-🔸 Writing Comments in Python # This is a single-line comment
----This is a multi-line comment used to explain complex logic---
+🔸 Writing Comments in Python     # This is a single-line comment --This is a multi-line comment used to explain complex logic--

 ----------